Prepare for your Exam

 The first room you will visit when entering a Prometric Testing Center is usually the waiting area.
 Upon entering, you will be asked to sign-in.
 The test proctor will call you when it's time to test.

 You will then begin the check-in process.
-First, the proctor will check your ID, either a license or another government issued picture ID.
+First, the proctor will check your ID;a government issued, signature bearing photo ID (ex. driver’s license or passport) is required.

 The Test Center Administrator will provide you with all appropriate items prior to the beginning of the exam.